Multiple Subject Credential

 - Intern one full school year (two semesters)

-- Pass RICA and subject matter (CSETs) if applicable
+- Have met subject matter CSETs if applicable

 - Apply for credential